Arab Communist Organization: Decline and demise

 Although the ACO promptly carried out a series of bombings in Damascus in retaliation for the arrests, Syrian and Lebanese Authorities succeeded in dismantling the group's cells in both Syria and Lebanon, which resulted in the sharp decline of their activities afterwards.

-The group's last known attack took place in 1977, and nothing was heard of them until August 2002 when Damascus finally bowed to the pressure of international Human Rights organizations and released Haytham Na'al on reasons of ill-health resulting from torture suffered while in prison – his comrades Imad Shiha and Faris Murad, as well as several other former ACO militants, remain however in custody.
+The group's last known attack took place in 1977, and nothing was heard of them until August 2002 when Damascus finally bowed to the pressure of international Human Rights organizations and released Haytham Na'al on reasons of ill-health resulting from torture suffered while in prison – his comrade Imad Shiha was released in 2004 and Faris Murad, as well as several other former ACO militants, remain however in custody.
 This faction is no longer active.